-The current pipeline route corridor is the best route which balances the constructability and safe operation of the pipeline, minimizes the environmental impact and provides economic development opportunity for local communities/businesses.
+The pipeline’s corridor is the best route which balances the constructability and safe operation of the pipeline, minimizes the environmental impact and provides economic development opportunity for local communities/businesses.

 Comanche Trail Pipeline has incorporated protection of sensitive resources from the very start of the process to route, design, build and eventually operate a pipeline.
 During the initial conception stage of the pipeline and its proposed route, we selected a route that avoided and minimized the crossing of sensitive environmental resources as our base routing guideline.
 This, coupled with avoidance of residences, defines the route initially and then the entire route is field verified by civil, environmental and cultural survey studies that further identify sensitive areas for the project to avoid.

 These land surveys along the route are in compliance with all state and federal requirements for a reasonable route and to discover and document restrictions.
-We are requesting voluntary entry to survey, and make all efforts to secure voluntary entry.
-The environmental scientists conducting a survey are looking for sensitive areas, endangered species and habitat.
-The cultural survey will include archeologists searching for evidence of artifacts, burial grounds, and other historical sites.
+We request voluntary entry to survey, and make all efforts to secure voluntary entry.
+The environmental scientists that conduct surveys look for sensitive areas, endangered species and habitat.
+The cultural surveys include archeologists that search for evidence of artifacts, burial grounds, and other historical sites.

 Appreciating the dark skies of the Big Bend region has been taken into account as part of our project engineering and design.